-the Chinese side.
-From the Vietnamese, we have Hanoi's White Paper on thirty years of Vietnam-Chinese relations published in October 1979,(1) and other statements and comments reprinted in Le Courrier du Vietnam.
+On the Vietnamese-Chinese negotiations we have the various statements and comments of the Chinese authorities published in Beijing Information, on the Chinese side.
+From the Vietnamese, we have Hanoi's White Paper on thirty years of Vietnam-Chinese relations published in October 197913 and other statements and comments reprinted in Le Currier du Vietnam.
 The White Paper is particularly important as it reveals many things unknown to the outside world and gives a very different picture of what had been going on between Hanoi and Peking before 1925.
-I should mention also the official history of the 50 years' activities of the Communist Party of Vietnam, (2) and the collected resolutions of its Central Committee back to 1930, Jalons historiques, (3) as well as the Writings of Ho Chi Minh between 1920 and 1960.(4) The three sets of documents just mentioned give us insight into the decisions and true motives behind these decisions between 1920 and 1980.
+I should mention also the official history of the 50 years' activities of the Communist Party of Vietnam, 14 and the collected resolutions of its Central Committee back to 1930, Jalons historiques, 15 as well as the Writings of Ho Chi Minh between 1920 and 1960.
+16 The three sets of documents just mentioned give us insight into the decisions and true motives behind these decisions between 1920 and 1980.
 They are quite candid, and thus, illuminating on certain aspects of the history of Vietnam from 1945 to 1975, in particular with regard to the Communist side, which have been missed by reporters, commentators, and historians, especially those considered authoritative.